Vizdrive/VizDrive_WRO2025/docs/03_software_architecture.md

 The firmware is structured into independent modules, each abstracting a primary robot function.
 This modular design improves readability, simplifies debugging, and supports isolated development of specific code sections.

 This document provides an **overview** of each module.
-We highly recommend refering to each module's dedicated documentation for a comprehensive explanation on functionalities.
+We highly recommend referring to each module's dedicated documentation for a comprehensive explanation of functionalities.

 ### Motion and Steering

 This module directs the robot's physical movement, including propulsion and directional control.

+* **`driveForward(speed)`**: PWM-controlled function for DC motor operation, setting speed as a PWM value (0-255).
-* **`driveForward(speed)` / `driveBackwards(speed)`**: PWM-controlled functions for DC motor operation, setting speed (0-255) and direction.
+* **`driveBackward(speed)`**: PWM-controlled function for DC motor operation, setting speed as a PWM value (0-255) to move the robot in reverse.
 * **`stopMotors()`**: Implements a "soft stop" by disabling motor PWM signals, allowing for natural deceleration.
 * **`stopBrake()`**: Executes a "hard stop" using short-circuit braking for immediate halts.
 * **`setSteeringAngle(angle)`**: Adjusts the front-wheel steering servo position.
 Angle values are bounded by `SERVO_LEFT` and `SERVO_RIGHT` constants to prevent mechanical interference.